Future French aircraft carrier

-The French Navy is actively planning for a future aircraft carrier and new flagship.
-It is known in French as Porte-avions de nouvelle génération (PA-NG) for 'new generation aircraft carrier'.
-Construction of the PANG is expected to begin around 2025 and it will enter service in 2038; the year the aircraft carrier Charles de Gaulle is due to be retired.
-The ship will be nuclear-powered and feature the Electromagnetic Aircraft Launch System (EMALS) catapult system.
+The Porte-avions de nouvelle génération (PANG; "new generation aircraft carrier") is a planned aircraft carrier for the French Navy.
+Construction of the PANG is expected to begin around 2031 and it is projected to enter service in about 2038; the year the aircraft carrier Charles de Gaulle is due to be retired.
+The ship will be nuclear-powered and will feature the Electromagnetic Aircraft Launch System (EMALS) and Advanced Arresting Gear (AAG).